|

 Benefits obtained

-This view was echoed by Donald Deberry, P.E., public works operations manager for Lee County.
-"We are obviously pleased," he said.
-"We always appreciate working with engineers and contractors who are willing to take a second look at projects and find ways to give the public more bang for their buck."
 "The use of LUSAS helped us meet our design deadline and to prove an alternative bridge design that will ultimately save the client a great deal of money in construction costs."
-Craig Finley, President, Finley Engineering Group, Inc.
+Craig Finley, President, Finley Engineering Group, Inc. Find out more

 |